Michael Raffl: Return to Europe

-Unable to agree on a contract extension with the Stars, Raffl left as a free agent and returned to Europe in agreeing to a two-year contract with Swiss club, Lausanne HC of the NL on 4 August 2022.
+Unable to agree on a contract extension with the Stars, Raffl left as a free agent and returned to Europe in agreeing to a two-year contract with Swiss club, Lausanne HC of the National League on 4 August 2022.

+Following three injury-plagued seasons with Lausanne, including two as captain, Raffl opted to depart the club following the 2024–25 season.

 International play

 Raffl participated at the 2009 and 2011 IIHF World Championship as a member of the Austria men's national ice hockey team, and was also named to team Austria for the 2014 Winter Olympics.

 Personal life

 Raffl's father, Peter, is a former player who spent the entirety of his career in Austria.
 His brother Thomas currently plays for EC Red Bull Salzburg of EBEL.
 Raffl is close friends with Flyers' teammate Scott Laughton and assisted Laughton with his proposal to fiancée Chloe.